 - 9:42 AM – Teleconference finished, time to get settled for the day.

 - 11:40 AM – Showered and dressed and just waiting for my ride to get here.
 One thing to remember, you will be given a sedative for the procedure so you will need to arrange a ride to the hospital and someone to accompany you home.
 My hospital will not let me have the procedure unless my ride home signs me in.

 - 12:55 PM – Arrived at the hospital and checked in.
 Waited a few minutes in the lounge before a nurse called my name and brought me to a change room.
-Shoes, socks and two hospital gowns (one opened to the back and a second as a make-shift house coat).
+Shoes, socks and two hospital gowns (one open to the back and a second as a make-shift housecoat).

-- 1:15 PM – Intravenous time (piece of cake, even with my little veins).
+- 1:15 PM – Intravenous time (a piece of cake, even with my little veins).